coupergateway/couper/docs/website/content/2.configuration/4.block/defaults.md

 ---
 values: [
   {
-    "name": "environment_variables",
-    "type": "object",
     "default": "",
-    "description": "One or more environment variable assignments" }
+    "description": "One or more environment variable assignments", "name": "environment_variables",
+    "type": "object"
+  }
 ]